Islamic design

 Original sketch for an interwoven Celtic pattern – markers on tracing paper

-The pattern originated in a 1970s design for a carpet, this image being a photograph of one of the original concept sketches, the others now lost.
+The pattern above originated in an early 1970s design for a carpet, this image being a photograph of one of the original crude concept sketches, the others now lost.
 The point to bear in mind is that the design was conceived as interweaving strands and took no cognisance of an underlying geometry which would have tied the whole of the pattern together in a manner similar to that defining Islamic geometries.
-Although it appears to have a rigid underlying geometry it is, in effect, a free-form design and, working on it, I recall the feeling was quite different from that accompanying the development of Islamic designs.
+Although it does appear to have a rigid underlying geometry it is, in effect, a free-form design and, working on it, I recall the feeling was quite different from that accompanying the development of Islamic designs.

-Typically these designs are based on characteristics of a flexible material.
-Because of this their setting out appears to be more simple but is actually more complex than most of the Islamic patterns demonstrated on these pages.
+Typically these designs are based on characteristics reflecting the use of flexible materials.
+Because of this their setting out appears to be more simple though is actually more complex than most of the Islamic patterns demonstrated on these pages.
 Because they are commonly referred to as knot patterns it suggests that the designs are based on rope constructions and, as such, may have originated in formal arrangements of materials commonly in use both on land and at sea.
 The formality may have had a significance both in the points upon which the geometry is based as well as the use of interlocking and continuous patterns.
-The design above, for instance, is worked from two continuous lines interlocking with each other, and illustrates one of the chief characteristics of these patterns – their regularity and symmetrical arrangements.
+The design above, for instance, is worked from two reflecting continuous lines interlocking with each other, and illustrates one of the chief characteristics of these patterns – their regularity and symmetrical arrangements.

 Maritime traditions have always required lines, or ropes, to be kept safely, treated properly and never cut, the latter severely restricting their use.
 It is probable that the splicing of the ends of lines was preferable to whipping them, and this will have led to decorative treatments once lines were constructed by twisting ropes together in order to strengthen them.
 Not only were lines spliced at sea but mats were also created by weaving lines.

-At first sight the design above appears to have a layout which would be easy to construct geometrically.
+At first sight the design above appears to have a layout which might be easily constructed geometrically.
 It contains a central circle, what appears to be some simple plaiting and lines which reverse themselves in the corners.
-However, there are difficulties with it whether you attempt to set out the individual lines, or to set out the space between them as a single tape or line.
+However, there are difficulties with laying it out whether it is attempted to set out the individual lines, or to set out the space between them as a single tape or line.

 An investigation into the construction of an interwoven Celtic pattern

-This animation illustrates how the points setting out the circular elements has no relationship with the diagonal lines.
-One particular discovery was that the four end finials are twisted inwards slightly, something that would certainly not be found in traditional Islamic geometrical designs, though might be discovered in the more cursive or freestyle designs.
+This animation illustrates how the points setting out the circular elements bears no relationship to the diagonal lines.
+One particular discovery with the final, constructed rug, was that the four end finials are twisted inwards slightly, something that would certainly not be found in traditional Islamic geometrical designs, though might be discovered in more cursive or freestyle designs.
 It might be imaginative, but the two interlocking designs may be thought to resemble two human figures.
 It might be possible to create a similar design which can be set out accurately, but that is something I shall leave until a later date.

 The finished rug, constructed in the 1970s The finished rug, constructed in the 1970s